MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-check-all-responses-to-a-meeting-request.md

 - csharp
 ---

-# How to: Check All Responses to a Meeting Request
+# Check All Responses to a Meeting Request

 This example shows how to check the status of each recipient’s response to a meeting request.